ibm-cloud-docs/vmware-service/tutorials/vcda-migrating-onprem.md

    2. Complete the following configuration for the **Site Details** tab.
       * For **Site name**, enter the unique name for your installation.
    3. Complete the following configuration for the **Cloud Service Details** tab.
 After you complete the configuration, click **NEXT**, then **ACCEPT** to accept the configuration.
-      * For **Public Service Endpoint address**, enter the public replication endpoint URL from the **Instance endpoints** tab for your {{site.data.keyword.vmware-service_short}} site.
+      * For **Public Service Endpoint address**, enter the public replication endpoint URL from the **Instance endpoints** tab for your {{site.data.keyword.vcf-aas}} site.
 For more information, see [Viewing VMware Cloud Director Availability details](/docs/vmware-service?topic=vmware-service-vcda-viewing).
       * For **Organization Admin**, enter a local Organization Administrator user credential.
-You must create the credentials in VMware Cloud Director for {{site.data.keyword.vmware-service_short}}.
+You must create the credentials in VMware Cloud Director for {{site.data.keyword.vcf-aas}}.
 You must use a local VMware Cloud Director administrator account.
 IAM SSO credentials are not supported.

       If you use the ``admin`` user ID, you must include the Organization ID.
 For example, ``admin@8db98de2-7735-41f1-a487-64fcaefde250``.
       {: note}